-We store clients' name, email address, phone number and credit card details when processing requests from your Bookings Pages.
+We store clients' names, email addresses, phone numbers, and credit card details when processing requests from your Bookings Pages.

-If you accept bookings via your Public Bookings Page, we recommend including Terms of Service before clients can submit requests for sessions, packages, and programs.
+If you accept bookings via your Public Bookings Page, we recommend including either a required consent form or Terms of Service for clients to accept before submitting requests for sessions, packages, and programs.
 Check out our tutorial about setting up Terms and Conditions for services (these steps also apply to packages and programs).

 We strongly recommend obtaining a signed waiver from EU subjects before storing client data in Practice Better.
 Practice Better allows you to send forms and waivers to clients before granting them access to the Client Portal.

 Promotions and Marketing

 We may occasionally send you emails which include promotions and announcements of new features and updates.
 These emails are only sent to you, the practitioner, and are never sent to your clients.
 You can always unsubscribe by using the Unsubscribe link at the bottom of these emails:

 Practice Better sends transactional email, text (SMS), and push notifications on your behalf.
 Examples of these emails include new protocols and forms to complete, invoices and receipts, and reminders for upcoming sessions.
 Practice Better does not send your clients any communication regarding promotions or special offers for products and services associated with Practice Better or otherwise.

 If you plan on using client contact information to promote or sell products and services, clearly state this by using disclaimers on your Bookings Pages or waivers, both of which can be delivered using Practice Better.

 Provide your clients with clear instructions on how they can withdraw consent and have their data removed from Practice Better.
 As a practitioner, you can remove client data from our system at any time using the Delete Client Record option in your Practitioner Profile.
 Instructions on deleting client records can be found here: